 Alfalfa can help with arthritis and is safe to give every day.
 You’ll want to use alfalfa that hasn’t flowered yet.
 Also, avoid giving the seeds as they can cause blood disorders.

 #18 – Glucosamine/chondroitin and MSM

 These three nutrients are the go-to for most dog parents who start to observe wear and tear on their dog’s joints.
 Glucosamine, chondroitin, and MSM have all been shown to reduce inflammation in dogs with arthritis.

 Fish oil contains the fatty acids EPA and DHA, which are important components of cell membranes.
 They signal cells to decrease inflammation.
 Less inflammation means less pain, redness, swelling, and irritation of the skin, joints, and internal organs.

 #20 – Enzymes

 “Enzymes (in particular proteolytic enzymes or proteases), if given in between meals, can work systemically to fight inflammation and joint pain…Enzymes are ‘organic catalysts.’
 They either initiate or speed up chemical reactions in the body, from digestion to tissue repair, and from hormone function to energy production.”

-Hopefully you’ve found a few things on this list to be helpful in your quest to improve your dog’s quality of life!
+Hopefully you’ve found a few helpful answers to, “what home remedy can I give my dog for arthritis?” in this list.
+These remedies can be helpful in your quest to improve your dog’s quality of life!

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional.